unixorn/awesome-zsh-plugins/README.md

 * [robo-zsh-plugin](https://github.com/shengyou/robo-zsh-plugin) - a zsh plugin for [Robo](http://codegyre.github.io/Robo/)
 * [sf2.plugin.zsh](https://github.com/voronkovich/sf2.plugin.zsh) - ZSH plugin for Symfomy2
 * [sysadmin-util](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins
+* [wd](https://github.com/mfaerevaag/wd) - (warp directory) lets you jump to custom directories in zsh, without using cd.
+Why?
+Because cd seems ineffecient when the folder is frequently visited or has a long path.
 * [yeoman-zsh-plugin](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's Yeoman plugin for Oh My ZSH, compatible with yeoman version ≥1.0 (includes options and command auto-completion)
 * [zce](https://github.com/hchbaw/zce.zsh) - vim’s EasyMotion / Emacs’s ace-jump-mode for zsh.
 * [zsh-256color](https://github.com/chrissicool/zsh-256color) - Enhances the terminal environment with 256 colors.
 It looks at the chosen TERM environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
 The result is a multicolor terminal, if available.